-Regulations were introduced on 2 July 2001 which granted all Local Authorities powers to pay discretionary amounts to top up the Housing and Council Tax Benefits statutory schemes.
-The legislation governing DHP can be found in the Discretionary Financial Assistance Regulations 2001 (SI 2001 / 1167).
-There are two separate DHP schemes, one covering shortfalls between rental liability and payment of Housing Benefit and one covering shortfalls between Council Tax liability and entitlement to Council Tax Benefit.
-Every claimant who is entitled to the minimum amount of Housing and / or Council Tax Benefit and who has such a shortfall is entitled to make a claim for help.
-The main features of the schemes are that:
+Regulations were introduced on 2 July 2001 which granted all Local Authorities powers to pay discretionary amounts to top up the Housing Benefit statutory schemes.
+The scheme covers shortfalls between rental liability and payment of Housing Benefit where the customer is financially unable to meet the shortfall themselves out of other income.
+Every claimant who is entitled to the minimum amount of Housing Benefit and who has such a shortfall is entitled to make an application for help.
+The main features of the scheme are:

-- the schemes are purely discretionary; a claimant does not have a statutory right to a payment;
+- it is purely discretionary; a claimant does not have a statutory right to a payment;

 - the amount that can be paid out by an Authority in any financial year is cash-limited by the Secretary of State;

 - the administration of the scheme is for the Local Authority to determine (with a few specific exceptions);

 DHPs are not a payment of Housing Benefit, however, the minimum amount of Housing Benefit must be in payment in the benefit week that a DHP is awarded for.

 The purpose of these guidelines is to specify how we will operate the scheme and to indicate some of the factors that will be considered when deciding if a DHP can be made.
 Each case will be treated strictly on its merits and all customers will be treated equally and fairly when the scheme is administered.

 Statement of objectives

 We will consider making a payment of a DHP to all claimants who meet the qualifying criteria as specified in these guidelines.
 We will treat all applications on their individual merits, and will seek through the operation of these guidelines to: